 In the nearby Coastal Plain and Mississippi embayment to the south and east:

 - Cretaceous Prairie Creek diamond pipe (Crater of Diamonds State Park)

 - Dinosaur footprints and skeletal fossils

-Scholarships Some scholarships are available that are described below and can be applied for through the university by following this link.
-Reuben Dee Caudle Scholarship A partial-tuition scholarship will be provided for a student majoring in one of the physical science fields.
+Reuben Dee Caudle Scholarship: A partial-tuition scholarship will be provided for a student majoring in one of the physical science fields.
 The recipient must demonstrate a financial need, must meet and maintain satisfactory scholastic requirements.
 Preference will be given to Arkansas residents and those who have prior military service.
 This scholarship is to be re-awarded to the initial freshman recipient each of his/her subsequent three years while at Tech provided he/she continues to major in Physical Sciences and maintains good academic standing.
 Awards will be made each fall semester that funds are sufficient.